Studying Medicine in Germany – Interview with Dr. Udeep

 What inspired you to study in Germany?

-Actually it was a difficult choice to make back then.
-Leaving your home country and heading to a foreign country with a completely different language, culture and technology when you were merely a teen at 19 years of age, without any work experience, or even without knowledge of cooking was a big challenge.
+Actually it was a difficult choice to make back then, culture and technology when you were merely a teen at 19 years of age, without any work experience, or even without knowledge of cooking was a big challenge.
 But the history of excellent education system and yet very affordable University fees were the strengths that attracted me the most.

 How did you proceed for admission in College?
 What was the expenditure during the process?